Sorry, you need to enable JavaScript to visit this website.

 These data provide an indication of the context in which qualifications have been achieved, and the amount of experience teachers and advisers in a school/college may have of the University’s application process.

-Information on school/college performance at GCSE is produced by researchers within the Cambridge Admissions Office using data from the Department for Education’s (DfE) National Pupil Database, which includes data about educational providers in England only.
+Information on school/college performance at GCSE is produced by researchers at Cambridge using data from the Department for Education’s (DfE) National Pupil Database, which includes data about educational providers in England only.
 This information is used in several ways by our admissions assessors to contextualise an applicant's academic record in relation to the typical performance of students at the institution in which they were prepared for GCSE examinations.

 The first type of GCSE performance information produced for each school/college is a mean ‘sum of best 8 GCSE score’ (out of maximum possible 64).
 With exceptions for some schools/colleges*, these school/college data are used in two ways: